Facebook owner Meta to lay off 11,000 staff

-PARIS: Facebook owner Meta will lay off more than 11,000 of its staff in “the most difficult changes we’ve made in Meta’s history”, boss Mark Zuckerberg said on Wednesday.
+NEW YORK: Facebook owner Meta will lay off more than 11,000 of its staff in “the most difficult changes we’ve made in Meta's history,“ boss Mark Zuckerberg said on Wednesday.

 The tech industry is in a serious slump and several major firms have announced mass layoffs -- Twitter's new owner Elon Musk fired half its staff last week.